Particular/docs.particular.net/nservicebus/concept-overview.md

 ### [Saga](/nservicebus/sagas/)

 A saga can be thought of as a long running Handler that handles multiple Messages and shared state.
-It is the NServiceBus equivalent of a workflow.
+It is the NServiceBus equivalent of a Process Manager pattern.

 ### [Timeout](/nservicebus/sagas/#timeouts)

-Is a message a Saga sends to its future self to indicate the fact that some action needs to be performed.
+A Timeout is a message a Saga sends to its future self to indicate the fact that some action needs to be performed.
 A timeout can contain state which provides the context for that action.

 ### [Retries](/nservicebus/errors/automatic-retries.md)

 NServiceBus has retry logic which surrounds all calls to user code.
 This allows failing business code to be retried in a sensible way in order to resolve any interim problems (such as a database server restart).

 ### [Error Queue](/nservicebus/errors/)